2014 Macau Grand Prix: Qualifying race

 Auer was aware Rosenqvist would trouble him; while Rosenqvist flat-spotted his front-left tyre during his battle with Verstappen, he slipstreamed onto the back of his teammate and steered onto the outside through turn one and overtook Auer for the lead.
 Further down the field, Cassidy passed Merhi to move into fifth.
-Blomqvist resisted an pass from Ocon to maintain third, while Latifi retook seventh from King and Coletti lost ninth to Serrallés.
+Blomqvist resisted a pass from Ocon to maintain third, while Latifi retook seventh from King and Coletti lost ninth to Serrallés.
 Rosenqvist quickly built up a one and a half-second lead over teammate Auer who then lowered it to nine-tenths of a second, but Rosenqvist maintained the lead for the rest of the qualifying race to win and claim the pole position for the Grand Prix itself.
 Blomqvist fended off further attacks from Ocon to clinch third.
 Cassidy was fifth and Merhi sixth.
 Behind the trio, Latifi, King, Serrallés and Coletti followed in positions seven to ten.
 Outside the top ten, Fuoco took 11th ahead of Ferrucci.
 The Japanese duo of Kanamaru and Yamashita, Menezes, Calderón, Cao, Goddard, Pommer, Takaboshi, Chang and Wells rounded out the classified finishers.
 Buller finished but was not classified as he was two laps behind the winner.